 Change an Access Code

-Additional information can be found in: Software Input Output Guide X11 Administration - LD 21 and LD 16
+Additional information can be found in: Software Input Output Guide X11 Administration - LD 16

 The following printouts are examples used to demonstrate the proceedure.